Draft Statement for 61st UN CSW (2017)

-Draft statement from Margaret Owen OBE Director Widows for Peace through Democracy
+Draft statement by Margaret Owen OBE, founder of Widows for Peace through Democracy.

 The gap in data, in qualitative as well as quantitative information on, for example , the life-styles, needs, roles, hopes, survival strategies, social support sources, experience of diverse forms of discrimination, abuse and violence, access to justice, participation in decision-making and the benefits of law reforms of the most hard-to-reach sub-sects of women – such as widows – seriously impedes the full enjoyment of their human rights.

 Conventional methodologies for gathering data such as the DHS ( Demographic Household Survey) or the national census are, in developing countries, countries destabilised by conflict, Revolution, natural disasters, not geared to obtain information on very marginalised women, such as widows, who, for example, due to harmful traditional practices are often homeless, peripatetic, or even hidden within a dead husband’s brothers homestead as a domestic slave.
 Rural widows especially, many illiterate, need to be profiled in data collection focused on promoting gender equality and women’s empowerment.

 Very few developing countries, especially those afflicted by conflict, where many women are displaced, migrating, in refugee or IDP camps, have any reliable data on the numbers, ages, economic and health status of their widows and the many wives of the missing, or forcibly disappeared

 Such information is vital if these women, the widows of all ages, who have crucial roles as sole carers of children, and other dependents, are not to be “left behind” .

 Widows are full time unpaid workers in the informal economy yet their precarious status makes them vulnerable to modern day slavery within the family, and in the community.